 - Keep the trays covered with cheese cloth to protect the fruit from the birds.

-- Once they are fully dried, place the dried pieces in an oven preheated at 160°F for about 30 minutes (to kill off any insects).
+- Once there is no more moisture in them, place the pieces in an oven preheated at 160°F for about 30 minutes (to kill off any insects).

 - Once they are dried, allow pieces to rest at room temperature for about an hour before packaging.
 Then store in airtight containers or sealed bags.

 - After packing for storage, watch the jars or containers for the first week–if you notice any signs of moisture forming inside this means the fruit isn’t fully dried and they won’t preserve well (mold will likely form).
-Remove the pieces and dry in the oven for a little longer.
+Remove the fruit and heat in the oven for a little longer.

-- Dried cherries can be eaten just as they are for a nice snack, but they also work well in baking and as a topping for cereals, ice cream, yogurt, etc. (dried sour cherries work better in cooked or baked dishes).
+- They can be eaten just as they are for a nice snack, but they also work well in baking and as a topping for cereals, ice cream, yogurt, etc. (dried sour cherries work better in cooked or baked dishes).

-- Most recipes that call for raisins work well with dried cherries, try replacing them for something different.
+- These work well in most recipes that call for raisins, try replacing them for something different.

-- Did you know: Cherries are pitted first before drying not only to make them more convenient to eat, but also because the stones will affect the taste of the dried pieces if left inside the fruit.
+- Did you know: Cherries are pitted first before drying not only to make them more convenient to eat, but also because the stones will affect the taste of the final product if left inside the fruit.